NVlabs/SPADE/README.md

 All rights reserved.
 Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**)

 The code is released for academic research use only.
-For commercial use, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).
+For commercial use or business inquiries, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).

+For press and other inquiries, please contact [Hector Marinez](hmarinez@nvidia.com)

 ## Installation